-Dawn, who is an Empress of Dirt Facebook friend, shared this photo of a teapot and teacup chandelier she made.
-It’s actually a working chandelier that will go in someone’s kitchen.
+Dawn, who is an Empress of Dirt Facebook friend, made this wonderful project.
+It’s actually a working chandelier used in a kitchen!
 It would look great outdoors as well.

 To Make A Chandelier Like This